THE OFFICIAL WEBSITE OF THE BRADT FAMILY SOCIETY

 WELCOME TO THE OFFICIAL website OF THE BRADT FAMILY SOCIETY

-Albert and Arent Andriessen (Bratt) Bradt and their families were early settlers in Rensselaerswyck, New Neatherland, now know as Albany, New York, when the colony still belonged to the Netherlands.
+Albert and Arent Andriessen (Bratt) Bradt and their families were early settlers in Rensselaerswyck, New Netherlands, now known as Albany, New York, when the colony still belonged to the Netherlands.
 Like many of the other settlers, they were not Dutch.
-These brothers came from Fredrikstad, Norway.
+We believe the brothers came from Fredrikstad, Norway, still looking for hard evidence, which we may never find.

 There is also a well-documented Bratt family from Brattfors (Steep Falls) in Sweden.
 Located 100 miles from Fredrikstad, it was the site of a water-powered iron foundry as early as 1540.
 Perhaps someday DNA testing will identify our Scandinavian cousins.